adamk72/haskelladventure_sandbox/README.md

 - [x] Update help text with list of adventures so that --help shows them.
 - [x] Allow user to input one of those adventure as a command line argument and then display content from a second file associated with that name.
 - [] (Low) Add a more complete description of the adventures in the help.
+- [x] Refactor out all of the redundant uses of delimiters and column width for easier reading.
+- [] Clean up where Dummy and Nightmare will probably clash.